 - Expect ups and downs: Brace yourself for powerful emotions as you will have some bad days and some good days.
 Lean into both the bad and the good and allow yourself to sit with the emotions until they pass.

 - Keep a journal: Whether you choose to write down your feelings and experiences or write letters to your loved one, writing can be a therapeutic way to work through the dark side of grief.
 If you don’t know where to start, there are many journal prompts that can guide you through this process.

 - Be prepared for painful reminders: Birthdays, anniversaries and holidays are going to be complicated and painful.
 Try to celebrate these days in honor of your loved one or create new memories on these days by starting new traditions.

 - Allow yourself to find joy: Many suicide survivors will often feel guilty if they experience happiness.
 Allow yourself to feel joy, allow yourself to laugh, and allow yourself to have fun.
 Laughter and joy are not signs of “less grief”, but rather they are part of the grieving process.
 Your loved one would have wanted you to experience these happy moments.

-When you face your grief, allow your feelings to flow, speak of your grief, allow its expression, it is then that the focus moves from death and dying to promote life and living.
+When you face your grief, allow your feelings to flow, speak of your grief, and allow its expression, it is then that the focus moves from death and dying to promoting life and living.
 This is normal and okay, it is part of the grieving process.
-You can still remember and celebrate your loved one and live a fulfilling and purposeful life that is not primarily lead by grief.
+You can still remember and celebrate your loved one and live a fulfilling and purposeful life that is not primarily led by grief.